TheOdinProject/top-meta/staff-guidelines.md

 This social contract is created, altered, and maintained by the team and should be reviewed regularly.
 It’s our by-laws.
 People need to be held accountable to these and anyone joining needs to accept the contract and understand that they will be called out for not following it.

-Following social contract should be one of the considerations of “performance grading” for Core / Maintainer.
+Following social contract should be one of the considerations of “performance grading” for staff.

 - Remember there is a real human being on the other side of the screen.
 - Assume positive intent.